ahmadlufiau/ahmadlufiau/README.md

 #### Technology Stack :

-- ✅ Laravel
+- ✅ PHP Laravel
 - ✅ VueJS
-- ✅ WordPress
+- ✅ WordPress from stratch

-#### Management Tools :
-- ✅ Jira
-- ✅ Asana
-- ✅ ClickUp
+- ✅ HubSpot from stratch

 <!--
 **ahmadlufiau/ahmadlufiau** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.